IBION-TEC

 Partner laboratories

-The program is based on a proven partnership with two engineering schools in Montpellier, Institut Agro and Polytech, as well as with the joint research units (UMR) QualiSud, IATE (Agro-polymer Engineering and Emerging Technologies), IPSiM (Montpellier Institute of Plant Sciences), DIADE (Plant Diversity, Adaptation, and Development), PHYMEDEXP (Physiology and Experimental Medicine of the Heart and Muscles), M2A(Materials, Microsensors, and Acoustics at the Institute of Electronics), European Institute of Membranes in Montpellier, IRCM (Montpellier Cancer Research Institute), Institute of Pharmacology and Innovation in Diabetes.
+The program is based on a proven partnership with two engineering schools in Montpellier, Institut Agro and Polytech, as well as with the UMR research units QualiSud, IATE (Agro-polymer Engineering and Emerging Technologies), IPSiM (Montpellier Institute of Plant Sciences), DIADE (Plant Diversity, Adaptation, and Development), PHYMEDEXP (Physiology and Experimental Medicine of the Heart and Muscles), M2A(Materials, Microsensors, and Acoustics at the Institute of Electronics), European Institute of Membranes in Montpellier, IRCM (Montpellier Cancer Research Institute), Institute of Pharmacology and Innovation in Diabetes.